harryzhou2000/HarrysNotes/RemoteDevelopment/2-SSH/index.md

 does the job.

-## SSH authorization with keys
+## SSH authentication with keys

 You are not allowed to automatically enter the password.
 So, when connecting SSH with password, you must manually enter it in the console.
 Moreover, sometimes it might be unsafe to use password.

-So, you are supposed to use a pair of public-private keys as ssh's authorization method whenever possible.
+So, you are supposed to use a pair of public-private keys as ssh's authentication method whenever possible.

 If you don't have ssh key pairs, just run in your client machine's shell: